 One of the key criteria for the selection of DMR was the availability of economical equipment that the ARPSC volunteers would need to acquire.
-As such, the ARPSC DMR repeater is compatible with competitively priced DMR Tier II radios such as the TYT MD-380 from Tytera, Connect Systems CS-800 mobile rig, and HT's by a number of manufacturers.
+As such, the ARPSC DMR repeater is compatible with competitively priced DMR Tier II radios such as the TYT MD-380 from Tytera, Connect Systems CS-800 mobile rig, and HT's from AnyTone, Alinco, Motorola, and others.

 Oakland County ARPSC DMR Channels

 DMR has become a great tool for ARPSC activations as it leaves the VHF repeater available for the amateur community or emergency operations, while DMR in the UHF band provides two separate channels to support the activity at hand.
 Typically one channel is used in a directed net format, while the other can serve as either support, emergency operations, or routine non-emergency amateur use.
-For ARPSC activations such as the Woodward Dream Cruise, the Berkeley Parade of Cars, and the annual Brooksie Way half-marathon, DMR provides more capability, marginally better reception than traditional FM UHF, and requires less disruption to the community than dedicating the county-wide VHF repeater to an activity.
+For ARPSC activations such as the Woodward Dream Cruise, the Berkeley Cruisefest Parade of Cars, and others, DMR provides more capability, marginally better reception than traditional FM UHF, and requires less disruption to the community than dedicating the county-wide VHF repeater to an activity.

 Find out more about DMR